joylsy/clojurescript-firstapp/README.md

 # first-app

+This is based on a youtube tutorial of __[on the code again]__ https://youtu.be/yVb8PS6a4Mk.

+I used the tutorial above to learn about clojurescript. re-frame, re-frame-10x and http-fx

+## Getting Started

 A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.

-## Getting Started

 ### Project Overview